 Swim shorts are usually totally fine.
 In some places you will see signs asking men to cover their upper body and swim in a T-shirt, for example at Wadi Bani Khalid.
 However, we were told by locals there that swimming topless is typically accepted for guys.

 The accepted swim attire for women varies strongly by the place you are visiting.
 To be safe, you should always be prepared to swim in a T-shirt and shorts (ideally until your knees, no hot pants).
-However, many touristic places like the Bimmah sinkhole or Wadi Shab are less strict and you will see many women swimming in their regular bathing suits and bikinis, no problem!
+However, many touristic places like the Bimmah sinkhole or Wadi Shab are less strict.
+You will see many women swimming in their regular bathing suits and bikinis, no problem!

 Tip: If you plan to visit Wadis, bring proper shoes!